zakcali/gemini-chat/README.md

 # gemini-chat
-nodejs program to send and receive messages, creates message history
+nodejs program to send and receive messages, and get message history

 Install the libraries by entering the following command in the keyboard:
 ```